 The 48 Hours segment didn’t air until that August.
 In fact, it almost didn’t air at all.
 As I recall there was a dreadful hurricane that threatened the Eastern Seaboard that week.

 We were nearly pre-empted.
-But it did air.
+But it did air on CBS.
 And then made its way over to cable.
 I caught it on The Learning Channel a few times.
 Just thrilling!

 Ever since that first event for enthusiasts, we’ve looked forward to their happy gatherings.
 There’s one coming up in June, actually.
 If you think you might be an enthusiast, you’ll want to consider signing up for our HoliWood Nights special event.